FirelyTeam/firely-docs/vonk/features/subscription.rst

 Configuration
 -------------
-Vonk evaluates the active Subscriptions periodically, and in batches (x at a time, until all the active Subscriptions have been evaluated).
+Firely Server evaluates the active Subscriptions periodically, and in batches (x at a time, until all the active Subscriptions have been evaluated).
 You can control the period and the batchsize.
-If an evaluation of a Subscription fails, Vonk will retry the evaluation periodically for a maximum amount of tries.
+If an evaluation of a Subscription fails, Firely Server will retry the evaluation periodically for a maximum amount of tries.
 You can control the retry period and the maximum number of retries.

 ::